drupalconnect/dafcu-site-audit/README.md

 Introduction
 =======

-The point of this audit is to identify the areas of the DAFCU site that can improved upon with a focus on performance and security.
+The purpose of this audit is to identify the areas of the Denali Alaska site that can be improved upon.
+It is focused on performance and security.